An autoencoder for heterotic orbifolds with arbitrary geometry: Conclusions and Outlook

 Our findings suggest a new classification method based on exploring the properties of the latent space.
 This task seems more feasible than the quest of obtaining all possible admissible values of the $\mathcal{O}(100)$ original input parameters.
 A first short-term goal is to improve the accuracy of our autoencoder.
 We expect this to be reached by adding more hidden layers to our configuration, using larger computing resources than those available for the present work.
 A second goal will be to understand how consistency conditions, such as modular invariance, are translated into the compressed information contained in the small latent space.
 The results of this endeavor will be reported elsewhere.

 The success of these deep-learning techniques opens up new possibilities.
-One interesting idea is to implement Generative Adversarial Networks, or GANs, that use known sets of string models to produce new unknown models with selected features.
+One interesting idea is to implement Variational Autoencoders, Generative Adversarial Networks, or diffusion models, that use known sets of string models to produce new unknown models with selected features.
 This is the goal of ongoing research that shall be presented in a coming paper.